 ul.
 Mariacka is always photogenic, especially when the lights come on in the mid-afternoon, as is the glitzy west end of ul.
 Piwna and the main strip.
 Snow on the iconic Crane on the Old Town's long waterfront looks particularly stoic when it's dumping hard, and really adds to that Baltic maritime feeling that many associate Gdańsk with.

 In Gdańsk, as well as the neighbouring cities of Sopot and Gdynia, you'll find no shortage of illuminations in each centre (We're glad we don't have to pay the electricity bill!).
 By far, however, the best Christmas lights can always be found in Oliwa Park, 20 minutes north by train from the Old Town.
-Running around the same period as the Christmas markets, the historic park lights up at between 4pm until 10pm every evening, with stunning arrangements that truly knock you off your feet.
+Running around the same period as the Christmas markets, the historic park is lit up between 16:00 and 22:00 every evening, with stunning arrangements that truly knock you off your feet.

 The park has numerous sections with different landscape arrangements, and the accompanying lights vary from year to year.
 However, you can always guarantee to find certain fixtures, that locals and return visitors can't seem to get enough of!
 Our personal favourite is the fairy-esque light walls that bolster the trees on Aleja Lipowa (ENG: Linden Avenue) and always make for good insta photos!
 The water canals known as the Prince's View (PL: Książęcy Widok) usually sport some sort of boat and swan motif, whilst the grounds near the Anglo-Chinese Garden are always pleasantly-lined with luminous features, including a recreation of the fountain's water beams.

-For more fun related to the 'holiday season', read our article on Christmas and New Year in Gdańsk.
+For more fun related to the 'holiday season', read our article on Christmas in Gdańsk.

-While you might not be able to guarantee three feet of snow in the city, you can guarantee that the temperatures will fall far enough that skating rinks will be open until at least March.
-Unlike other European cities, Gdańsk doesn't have a public ice skating rink in winter, however, you’ll find an outdoor rink in Sopot next to the iconic pier!
-On top of that, there are two larger indoor rinks including one housed in a huge bubble just outside Gdansk’s Old Town.
-The other is inside the iconic (for us anyway) Hala Olivia.
+While you might not be able to guarantee three feet of snow in the city, you can guarantee that the temperatures will fall far enough that skating rinks will be open until at least the end of February.
+You'll find an ice skating rink just outside Gdańsk Old Town in front of the Forum Gdańsk shopping centre.
+While it's not the most picturesque backdrop for winter naffness, you’ll find an outdoor rink in Sopot next to the iconic pier!
+On top of that, inside the mighty Hala Olivia close to Gdańsk Przymorze SKM station.
 Those hanging out in Gdynia have a decent option on Aleja Piłsudskiego.

 Strap on the Skates